MISS PIXEL COMPUTER SERVICES

 Consultant, American Civil Liberties Union Washington, DC

-As part of a consultant team, installed the first computer systems at the ACLU.
+As part of a consultant team, installed the first personal computer systems at the ACLU.
 Designed and programmed databases for subscription records for numerous publications and for monitoring fundraising efforts.
 Designed and programmed a standard user interface integrating all installed software.
 Trained staff to use databases and word processing applications.

 Summer 1985